Financials

 Plantation

-For the current quarter 1Q 2024, the plantation segment registered a lower revenue of RM31.739 million and a segment result of a profit of RM6.443 million as compared with revenue of RM37.752 million and segment result of a profit of RM11.248 million in the preceding year corresponding quarter.
-The decrease in revenue and earnings were mainly attributed to the lower sales contribution from the oil palm plantation, weaker commodity price for crude palm oil, decline in yield of oil palm estates and comparatively weaker margin for offtake of downstream durian products.
+For the current quarter 2Q 2025, the plantation segment registered a higher revenue of RM32.397 million and a segment result of a profit of RM10.777 million as compared with revenue of RM30.286 million and segment result of a profit of RM7.204 million in the preceding year corresponding quarter.
+The increase in revenue and earnings were mainly attributed to the improve in the average selling prices for the crude palm oil and fresh fruit bunches.

 Food and Beverages